 Round three we saw some artistic and creative floor routines from our girls.
 In a very strong competition Isabelle cox, Heather Denham, Sophie Padua, Trupti Rao, Jessica Weekes, Daisy Little, Kate Lee and Isabel Fearn each showed personality when performing their routines.
 In a large category, Isabelle Cox finished 3rd and Sophie Padua 2nd place.

 The day finished with Leila Ricketts who competed in the Bronze level competition for the first time showing maturity throughout.
 Although Leila had a shaky start on floor she managed to put this behind her and perform two very strong vaults to finish her competition.

 Well done to all of the gymnasts and a big thank you to the coaches and judges!

 On Sunday 3rd December we entered 16 gymnasts into the regional novice floor and vault competition.
 For most of these gymnasts it was their first experience at such a large competition and they all performed very well.

 In round one Rafael Bontempo showed great improvement and finished 4th in a very large category.
 For Ethan Laurent, Chloe Neep and Gracie Beight this was their first experience at a regional competition and they all produced very strong performances on both floor and vault.
 Alfred Swift had a fantastic competition taking home a silver medal.
-Charles Dadswell also having a great competition became regional champion taking home the gold and qualified to progress onto intermediate level.
+Charles Dadswell also having a great competition became regional champion taking home the gold, both boys have now qualified to progress onto intermediate level.

 Next up we had Maia Harmsworth, Ada Hanif & Isla Hanif.
 Maia performed a very nice routine to finish in 7th out of 15 gymnasts.
 Ada and Isla also showed very clean routines to finish in 1st and 2nd respectively and qualifying for the intermediate level.